opensearch-project/opensearch-migrations/TrafficCapture/README.md

 The data in these files is in the format of JSON lines, each of which is a log message containing a specific source-target-request-response(s) tuple.

-To read the tuples from the Migration Console:
+To read the tuples from the Migration Console follow the command shown below.
+Note: This may expose sensitive security details as the tuples may contain raw document and authorization details.

 <details>
 <summary>See example tuples:</summary>